jorgecotillo/green_light_health/README.md

 of frustration, Jason has signed up for the app and he just wants to spend as less time as possible reading and filling out the health declaration forms.
 Because he doesn't want to be prevented entry, he just wants to fill the declaration always as having no symptoms, whether that's true or not.

-John Doe
-Seattle, WA
-Age 30
-John is a seasoned Developer, he worked as a full stack engineer at a large social media company.
-He got a CS degree at Harvard and moved to Seattle two years ago.
-He comes from a family full of doctors, so is natural for him to have a passion for computers and health.
-John lived for one year in Quito, Ecuador helping people that live far away from the city, where health providers don't usually get to.
-He'll be leading the Development Team and with his natural passion for computers and health plus his exposure to health needs, makes him an excellent team member.

 Emily Hood
 Washington DC